editmond/Simplex/README.md

 # Simplex
 What is Simplex?
-The Simplex application aims to be an intuitive graphical text editor with some fea- tures of an IDE.
+The Simplex application aims to be an intuitive graphical text editor with some features of an IDE.
 It will be able to directly alter source files and compile or run them with a simple user input.

 Why was this made?